brianlimtt/pcss-scitech-portfolio/Learning-logs.md

   <strong> Variables & Data Tracking </strong><br>
 1. What concept did you implement?
 State the topic clearly and include a relevant code snippet.
-2. Where did you use it, and why di dyou implement it that way?
+2. Where did you use it, and why did you implement it that way?
 Explain the purpose of the code and your reasoning behind the approach you chose.
 3. What challenges did you encounter, and how did you fix them?
 Describe any issues you faced and the steps you took to resolve them
 <br>
 1. Concepts I implemented for variables included variables that allowed me to store important information about the player’s progress and update it throughout the game.